dhcgn/UploadOutlookCalandarAnonymizedToGoogle/README.md

 ## Usage

-Get all of your calender ids
+Get all of your calendar ids

-`file.exe GetCalender`
+`file.exe GetCalendar`

 Sync the events from Outlook to this calander (will drop existing events, so you really should use a seperate calander instance)